How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

-Meanwhile, my partner was waiting in Arrivals and phoning the Detainment Room’s pay phone on the hour for an update.
-Each hour, I didn’t have an update.
+Meanwhile, my partner is waiting in Arrivals and phoning the pay phone on the hour for an update.
+Each hour that passes, I haven’t an update.

-After an hour’s questioning, the interviewing Officer advised that the “Credibility Interview” was now over and asked if I had any questions.
+After an hour’s questioning, the officer advises that the Credibility Interview is now over and asks if I had any questions.

-The 3 main reasons:
+The three main reasons: